top of page

 • Delivered by a behavioral health clinician in five or six visits.

 • Brief STAIR is a coping skills-based treatment for PTSD that helps people better manage their emotions and relationships.
 A person receiving the treatment can (1) develop effective coping skills for distressing feelings; (2) learn how to become more aware and comfortable with their emotions; (3) identify unhealthy relationship patterns; and (4) strengthen skills to improve relationships.
-This therapy does not include revisiting traumatic memories.
-This treatment has between session assignments.

 Written Exposure Therapy (WET):